-All Sustainability endeavours at CIMB Group are guided by the Group Sustainability Policy (GSP), which applies to the Group as a whole in our operations.
-The GSP seeks to provide clarity and transparency around how sustainability risk and opportunities are managed across the Group, in consideration of risks arising from our business relationships and diverse stakeholder expectations.
+All Sustainability endeavors at CIMB Group are guided by the Group Sustainability Policy (GSP), which applies to the Group as a whole in our operations.
+The GSP seeks to provide clarity and transparency around how sustainability risk and opportunities are managed across the Group, in consideration of risks arising from our business relationships (clients/customers, investee, employee, supplier/vendor/outsourcing partner, corporate responsibility or other business partner) and diverse stakeholder expectations.